NormanLo4319/Econometric-with-Python/README.md

 # Econometric with Python:

 This repository introduces the popular, powerful, and free programming language and software pacakge *Python* with a focus on the implementation of standard tools and methods used in *economometric* models and methods.
-It builes on the excellent and popular econometric textbook **Introductory Econometrics A Modern Approach** by **Jeffrey M. Wooldridge**.
+It builds on the excellent and popular econometric textbook **Introductory Econometrics A Modern Approach** by **Jeffrey M. Wooldridge**.

 ## Content:
 1. Introduction to Python